Choke valve

-In internal combustion engines with carburetors, a choke valve or choke modifies the air pressure in the intake manifold, thereby altering the air–fuel ratio entering the engine.
+In internal combustion engines with carburetors, a choke valve or simply choke modifies the air pressure in the intake manifold, thereby altering the air–fuel ratio entering the engine.
 Choke valves are generally used in naturally aspirated engines to supply a richer fuel mixture when starting the engine.
-Most choke valves in engines are butterfly valves mounted upstream of the carburetor jet to produce a higher partial vacuum, which increases the fuel draw.
+Most choke valves in engines are butterfly valves mounted upstream of the carburetor jet to restrict air flow there and produce a higher partial vacuum downstream, which increases the fuel draw.

 In heavy industrial or fluid engineering contexts, including oil and gas production, a choke valve or choke is a particular design of valve with a solid cylinder placed inside another slotted or perforated cylinder.

 Carburetor

 A choke valve is sometimes installed in the carburetor of internal combustion engines.
 Its purpose is to restrict the flow of air, thereby enriching the fuel-air mixture while starting the engine.
 Depending on engine design and application, the valve can be activated manually by the operator of the engine (via a lever or pull handle) or automatically by a temperature-sensitive mechanism called an automatic choke.

 Choke valves are important for naturally-aspirated gasoline engines because small droplets of gasoline do not evaporate well within a cold engine.
 By restricting the flow of air into the throat of the carburetor, the choke valve reduces the pressure inside the throat, which causes a proportionally greater amount of fuel to be pushed from the main jet into the combustion chamber during cold-running operation.
 Once the engine is warm (from combustion), opening the choke valve restores the carburetor to normal operation, supplying fuel and air in the correct stoichiometric ratio for clean, efficient combustion.

 The term "choke" is applied to the carburetor's enrichment device even when it works by a totally different method.
 Commonly, SU carburettors have "chokes" that work by lowering the fuel jet to a narrower part of the needle.
 Some others work by introducing an additional fuel route to the constant depression chamber.

 Chokes were nearly universal in automobiles until fuel injection began to supplant carburetors.
 Choke valves are still common in other internal-combustion engines, including most small portable engines, motorcycles, small propeller-driven airplanes, riding lawn mowers, and normally-aspirated marine engines.